Kuwait, UAE join Saudi Arabia with measures against Lebanon | Law-Order

 On Saturday evening, Kordahi visited Cardinal Bechara Rai, the head of Lebanon's Maronite Catholic church, to consult him on the matter but gave no comments afterward.
 Kordahi, a former show host on a Saudi-owned TV station, had earlier refused to apologize, saying his comments meant no offense to the kingdom.

-In Cairo, Arab League Secretary General Ahmed Aboul-Gheit said the crisis caused by Kordahi's comments has led to a “great setback” to Lebanon's relationship with the Gulf countries.
+In Cairo, Arab League Secretary General Ahmed Aboul-Gheit said the crisis caused by Kordahi's comments has led to a “great setback” in Lebanon's relationship with the Gulf countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)